awesome-automations/awesome-automations.github.io/_posts/design/2015-08-16-facial-recognition.md

 echo Done processing pictures.
 ```
-## Note (updpate October, 2018)
+## Note (Update as of October, 2018)

 Machinebox recently announced that they support saving the state for free subscription as well.
-Once you train the faces, you do not need to re-train after restart.
+That means, once you train the faces, you do not need to re-train after every restart.